jemrobinson/mATLASplotlib/docs/source/getting_started.rst

 3. Setting up a canvas
 ----------------------
 We use a context manager to open the canvas, which ensures that necessary cleanup is done when the canvas is no longer needed.
-Currently the supported canvases are the :py:class:`.Simple` canvas which contains one set of ``matplotlib`` axes and the :py:class:`.Ratio` canvas, which contains a main plot and a ratio plot underneath.
+Currently the supported canvases are the :py:class:`.Simple` canvas which contains one set of ``matplotlib`` axes, the :py:class:`.Ratio` canvas, which contains a main plot and a ratio plot underneath, and the the :py:class:`.Panelled` canvas which contains a top panel and an arbitrary number of lower panels beneath it.

 .. code:: python